wrdrd/docs/_sources/consulting/research.txt

-Blacklight is an open source web application written in :ref:`Ruby` for providing a search interface to :ref:`Apache Solr`.
+Blacklight is an open source web application written in :ref:`Ruby` for providing a search interface to :ref:`Solr`.

 - :ref:`Hydra` indexes :ref:`Fedora Commons` metadata
-  with :ref:`Apache Solr`; which can be displayed with Blacklight.
+  with :ref:`Solr`; which can be displayed with Blacklight.

 .. index:: Islandora